steven2358/kafbox/lib/readme.md

 **Variable naming** should correspond to the nomenclature used in the corresponding publication whenever possible.

 **Comments** should be used sparingly.
-Throughout the code body, comments should only appear to avoid confusion wherever said confusion may arise.
+Document the design and purpose of the code rather than its mechanics.